 Over the past decade, pension plans have been established and licensed in Malta with particular consideration given to US taxpayers.
-A number of these plans were designed to accept “rollovers” from foreign pensions plans owned by US persons – most notably from UK pension plans – combining the tax deferral benefits of a Qualifying Recognised Overseas Pension Scheme (QROPS) for UK tax purposes and the perceived US tax deferral benefits of a Malta pension.
+A number of these plans were designed to accept “rollovers” from foreign pension plans owned by US persons – most notably from UK pension plans – combining the tax deferral benefits of a Qualifying Recognised Overseas Pension Scheme (QROPS) for UK tax purposes and the perceived US tax deferral benefits of a Malta pension.

 The catalyst for these plans is the Malta/US Income Tax Treaty (effective in 2011) which addresses double tax and primary taxation rights of the two Contracting States.
 The definition of a “pension fund” in this Treaty is broader than in most other US treaties, with it simply stating that “the term ‘resident of a Contracting State’ includes … a pension fund established in that State … notwithstanding that all or part of its income or gains may be exempt from tax under the domestic law of that State.”
 It further provides that a pension fund established in Malta must be “a licensed fund” which is “operated principally … to administer or provide pension or retirement benefits.”